tatiananantes/skills-workshops/object_oriented_programming/game_of_life_4_rules/README.md

 * You'll spend 25 minutes TDDing the Game of Life [stories](#stories) in pairs.

 * You'll spend 15 minutes reviewing your own code.
-To help you review your code, you'll use Corey Haines's [4 rules of simple design](https://piazza-resources.s3.amazonaws.com/j11t8bsxngk3r3/j2bwfpw8k5a2gx/Corey_HainesThe_Four_Rules_of_Simple_DesignEN.pdf?AWSAccessKeyId=AKIAIEDNRLJ4AZKBW6HA&Expires=1497276329&Signature=LXwB2CvvzzBII%2FdZEHx3grxPZXM%3D) book.
+To help you review your code, you'll use Corey Haines' [4 rules of simple design](https://piazza-resources.s3.amazonaws.com/j11t8bsxngk3r3/j2bwfpw8k5a2gx/Corey_HainesThe_Four_Rules_of_Simple_DesignEN.pdf?AWSAccessKeyId=AKIAIEDNRLJ4AZKBW6HA&Expires=1497276329&Signature=LXwB2CvvzzBII%2FdZEHx3grxPZXM%3D) book.

 * As a whole group, we'll spend a few minutes discussing what we learned from the session.